apache/druid/integration-tests/README.md

 ### Useful mvn command flags

+- -Ddocker.build.skip=true to skip build druid containers.
+This can save ~4 minutes to build druid cluster and druid hadoop.
+You need to build druid containers only once, after you can skip docker build step.
-- -Dskip.start.docker=true to skip starting docker containers.
+- -Ddocker.run.skip=true to skip starting docker containers.
 This can save ~3 minutes by skipping building and bringing up the docker containers (Druid, Kafka, Hadoop, MYSQL, zookeeper, etc).
 Please make sure that you actually do have these containers already running if using this flag.
 Additionally, please make sure that the running containers are in the same state that the setup script (run_cluster.sh) would have brought it up in.
-- -Dskip.stop.docker=true to skip stopping and teardowning down the docker containers.
-This can be useful in further debugging after the integration tests have finish running.

 ### Debugging Druid while running tests